-Videos, worksheets, stories and songs to help Grade 6 students learn how to multiply integers.
+Videos, worksheets, songs and solutions to help Grade 6 students learn how to multiply integers.

-In this lesson, we will learn how to use the rules for multiplying integers.
+In these lessons, we will learn how to use the rules for multiplying integers.

 More Grade 6 Math Lessons

-This video states the basic rules for multiplying integers and provides several examples.
+Basic rules for multiplying integers and provides several examples

 When multiplying integers: